datkk06/OpenStack-Tutorial/Content/working-heat.md

   * **Output**: this is what is passed back to the user.
 It may be displayed in the dashboard, or revealed in command line ``heat stack-list`` or ``heat stack-show`` commands.

 ####First eaxample
-In this section we are going to implement a simple HOT template for starting an instance.
+In this section we are going to implement a simple HOT template example for starting an instance.
 This is not so useful but it helps to understand the basics.
 Here the example:

 ```
+# vi heat-template-01.yaml
-heat_template_version: 2016-08-19
+heat_template_version: 2015-10-15
   description: Simple template to deploy a single compute instance

   parameters: